print-hi/rit-docs/mkdocs/docs/Economic Scenario Generator/cts_esg.md

 &nbsp;&nbsp; **Choosing an Appropriate Model:**

-* Choosing between models "interest_rate" and "interest_house_stock":
+* Choosing between models `interest_rate` and `interest_house_stock`:

-    The "interest_house_stock" model assumes dependency between interest rates, stock prices, and house indexes.
+    The `interest_house_stock` model assumes dependency between interest rates, stock prices, and house indexes.
 Therefore, this model takes a more holistic view on the movements of those financial variables.

-    However, a drawback is that the simulated "interest_house_stock" paths will be more volatile than the single "interest_rate" model, and the paths will take longer to revert to mean levels.
+    However, a drawback is that the simulated `interest_house_stock` paths will be more volatile than the `interest_rate` model, and the paths will take longer to revert to mean levels.

-    If users' intended area of usage is not influenced by stocks and house prices, the "interest_rate" model would be a good choice.
-If, otherwise, comovements among the financial variables are deemed important, the "interest_house_stock" model is suggested.
+    If users' intended area of usage is not influenced by stocks and house prices, the `interest_rate` model would be a good choice.
+If, otherwise, comovements among the financial variables are deemed important, the `interest_house_stock` model is suggested.

 * Choosing between "independent" and "correlated" factor models: